Bill Gates Is First Guest Editor In Time Magazine's 94-Year History - Slashdot

 Another optimistic essay came from Daily Show host Trever Noah, who writes, "Mock millennials all you want.
 Here's why they give me hope."

-By all means, give back (Score:4, Insightful)
+By all means, give back (Score:5, Insightful)

 Give back to the people who worked for the corporations you drove out of business with illegally anticompetitive business practices [sfgate.com], Bill.
 Give back to the people who had to clean up after your deliberate attempts to sabotage Linux [techrights.org].
 Give life back to the people that your investments have killed [latimes.com].
 Give back the tax revenues you've avoided paying [theguardian.com] even though you're one of the biggest beneficiaries of the system.
 Let us have back control of education [washingtonpost.com].
 Please, Bill.
 Give Back.